jakejgordon/Universal-Analytics-For-DotNet/README.md

 ```
     // Use your favorite dependency injection framework for these.
 Singletons preferred.
     IEventTracker eventTracker = new EventTracker();
+    // The factory will use the config file to set the tracking Id.
     IUniversalAnalyticsEventFactory eventFactory = new UniversalAnalyticsEventFactory();

     var analyticsEvent = eventFactory.MakeUniversalAnalyticsEvent(